French aircraft carrier Charles de Gaulle: Carrier air group

 Typically two Rafale squadrons are expected to rotate in the Charles de Gaulle carrier air group, and a pair of E-2Cs would supplement them.
-In peacetime, the number of aircraft on board may be lower: 30/40 Rafale M, 2 E-2C Hawkeye and 2/4 AS365 Dauphin helicopters.
+In peacetime, the number of aircraft on board may be lower: 30 (of 40 maximum) Rafale M, 2 E-2C Hawkeye, and 2 (of 4 maximum) AS365 Dauphin helicopters.
 Although 30 Rafales, divided into two squadrons, are expected to be on board, usually some aircraft remain in France for upgrade or training.
-US Navy F-18 Hornets and C-2 Greyhounds regularly conduct qualification traps and launches from Charles de Gaulle.
+US Navy F-18 Hornets and C-2 Greyhounds regularly conduct qualification arrested landings and catapult launches from Charles de Gaulle.
 In June 2011, two US Navy C-2A(R) Greyhounds were assigned to the French Navy to conduct operational carrier on-board delivery (COD) missions for Charles de Gaulle during the NATO intervention in Libya.

-In 2019, Charles de Gaulle operated 35 aircraft during exercises, its record: two Dauphin helicopters, thirty Rafale M, two E-2C Hawkeye and one NH90 NFH Caiman.
+In 2019, Charles de Gaulle operated 35 aircraft during exercises, its record: 2 Dauphin helicopters, 30 Rafale M, 2 E-2C Hawkeye, and 1 NH90 NFH Caiman.
 In the event of war, the carrier is expected to operate close to its full complement of 40 aircraft.
-The air group took part in combat operations in Afghanistan, Syria and Libya.
+The air group took part in combat operations in Afghanistan, Syria, and Libya.

 French aircraft carrier procurement

-The French Navy aimed to be a two-carrier navy, mainly to ensure that at least one ship is operational at all times even when the other is under repair.
-This scheme requires another aircraft carrier to be built; however, Charles de Gaulle is the only aircraft carrier currently serving.
+The French Navy aimed to remain a two-carrier navy, mainly to ensure that at least one ship is operational at all times even when the other is under repair.
+This scheme required another aircraft carrier to be built, but Charles de Gaulle is the only aircraft carrier currently serving.

 Cost considerations have made equipment standardization a necessity.
 In this context, there is a possibility of collaboration with Britain for future aircraft carriers.
 Thales UK (with BMT) made the design for the Queen Elizabeth-class aircraft carrier suitable for construction for France as the French aircraft carrier PA2.
-Steps were taken by both countries to make such a scenario possible: the new carrier had to be conventionally propelled to meet the requirements of the Royal Navy.
+Both countries took steps to make such a scenario possible: The new carrier had to be conventionally propelled to meet the requirements of the Royal Navy.
 France favoured nuclear propulsion, and a study was conducted to see if it was more cost-efficient than gas turbines.
-However, the 2013 French Defence White Paper cancelled the plan for a second carrier.
+The 2013 French Defence White Paper cancelled the plan for a second carrier.

 Following completion of the midlife upgrade, in October 2018 the French armed forces minister announced an 18-month study to determine the requirements for a future carrier.
 In December 2020, President Macron announced that construction of the New Generation Aircraft Carrier would begin in around 2025 with sea trials to start in about 2036.
-The carrier is planned to have a displacement of around 75,000 tons and to carry about 32 next-generation fighters, two to three E-2D Advanced Hawkeyes and a yet-to-be-determined number of unmanned carrier air vehicles.
+The carrier is planned to have a displacement of around 75,000 tons and to carry about 32 next-generation fighters, 2 to 3 E-2D Advanced Hawkeyes, and a yet-to-be-determined number of unmanned carrier air vehicles.